 Being a pet’s caregiver provides so many emotional benefits to humans!
 We experience longer, less stressful and more enjoyable lives because of the love animals provide us, but sometimes the cost of caring for animals can make it difficult to commit to an animal.

-At Community Veterinary Center, we help low income caregivers by providing quality, comprehensive and compassionate veterinary care.
-Our appointments are on a sliding scale according to income and some assistance may be available to offset some of the costs.
+At Community Veterinary Center, our focus is helping low income caregivers.
+Because our appointments are on a sliding scale according to income, anyone can use our quality, comprehensive and compassionate veterinary care.
 Call 541-636-3324 today and we’ll be happy to help you find a solution for your pet needs at a rate you can afford.

 CVC on TV ~ Watch the Video

-You can donate on line by designating the capital campaign, or by mail to P.O.
+You can specify the use of your donation when you give on line, or by mail to P.O.
 Box 10971, Eugene OR 97440.
 If you’d like to stop by the clinic for a tour we’d be delighted, just please call first.
 Thank you, and all the needy pets will thank you too!
+Donate here.